 4. Place mortar mix on cleared gravel area then level out with trowel

-*You can read how to make the mortar mix for the laying of stepping stones at the bottom of the page
+You can read how to make the mortar mix for the laying of stepping stones at the bottom of this page

 You can use a spirit level or straight-edged timber to square up the slab to give you a correct measurement.

 You don’t have to be too precise with your measurements between the slabs just yet.
-We are going to be leveling up the slab and hitting it with a hammer so it will need the measurements checking again.
+We are going to be leveling up the slab by hitting it with a hammer so it will need the measurements checking again afterwards.

-6. Tap down the stepping-stone with a rubber mallet or club hammer
+6. Tap down the stepping-stone to make level

 7. Point mortar up the side and around the sides of the stepping-stone slab

 Keep an eye on the level of your slab as you work by periodically placing your spirit level on the surface.
-You may need to re-tap the surface of the slab after pushing mortar into gaps or up the side of the slab.
+You may need to re-tap the surface of the slab after pushing mortar into gaps or up the side of the stepping stone to re-level.

-8. Fix line pins to attach a string line to the side of the two laid slabs
+8. Fix string line pins to the side of the two laid slabs

 9. Lay the remaining slabs level with the string line

-You can use a spirit level or straight-edged timber to make sure the slabs are level with one another.
-It does not really matter if the slabs are laid completely level to the spirit level because it is unlikely that the ground will be completely level.
-Often they will be laid on a slightly sloping surface.
+You can use a spirit level or straight-edged timber to make sure the slabs are all level with each other.
+It does not really matter if the slabs are laid completely level.
+This is because it is unlikely that the ground will be completely level.
+Often the stepping stones will be laid on a slightly sloping surface.

 10. When finished laying the stepping-stones replace the gravel around the slabs

-Finish by securing the area around the freshly laid paving slabs to make sure they are not stepped upon until the have had chance to dry correctly.
+Finish by securing the area to make sure they are not stepped upon until the have had chance to dry correctly.
 If for any reason they do have to be walked on before they are set, make sure your weight is placed in the middle of the paving slab and not the edge of the slab.